 Within the first few weeks of class, students will select a historical person from a list provided by the instructor.
-These names are people who I like to call 'secondary' characters - meaning they are not Franklin Roosevelt, George Patton, etc...
-Instead, they are people who played an important role in the overall story of the U.S. You will have to research the person you randomly pick and hand in a 3-5 page biography.
+These names are people who I like to call 'secondary' characters - meaning they are not Christopher Columbus, George Washington, Jefferson Davis, etc...
+Instead, they are people who played an important role somehow in the overall story of the early U.S. You will have to research the person you randomly pick and hand in a 3-5 page biography.
 The biography needs to include not just the pertinent information (who they are, where they lived, etc....) but, also, why they are important in this historical narrative.
 Rubic: https://goo.gl/MnEDvJ